elvishcostello/brit-lit/lists/raw notes.md

 - Hock
 - Hoist on own petard
 * Holloway (women's prison) #crime-and-punishment
+* Homburg - Felt hat with center crease and upturned brim.
+Formal daytime wear, popular from the 1890s. #hats
 - “In the late 30s”
 - In the picture
 - Inverness cloak